gabrielweyer/nuggets/README.md

   - Also available in preview in the [store][windbg-store]
   - I wrote a succint [tutorial][windbg-tutorial] for `WinDbg`
 - [WinDirStat][win-dir-stat] - Disk usage statistics viewer (`Windows`)
+- [Windows Magnifier][windows-magnifier] - Magnifier makes part or all of your screen bigger so you can see words and images better (`Windows`)
 - [WireMock][wiremock] - Mock `HTTP` server (`Windows`, `macOS` and `Linux`)
   - I wrote a [tutorial][wiremock-tutorial] for `WireMock`
 - [Windows Subsystem for Linux][wsl] - Lets developers run `Linux` environments - including most command-line tools, utilities, and applications - directly on `Windows`, unmodified, without the overhead of a virtual machine (`Windows`)